metroid-maniac/SCFW/README.md

 ## Installation
 1 - Download the zip file and extract the contents to the root directory of the sdcard.
 2 - This should replace the existing kernel.gba along with adding multiple emulator support.
+> **_NOTE:_** You can also select the firmware.frm file from within the kernel to flash SCFW to the Supercard's firmware.
+Because the firmware is minimal and the kernel is loaded from the SD card, updates to the firmware should be rare.
+You can enjoy kernel updates without updating the firmware.

 ## Prerequisites for emulator use
 For Game Boy / Game Boy Color, you need to download your preferred Goomba fork/binary and rename it to: